aruanurag/publicclouds/about.md

 ---
 layout: page
 title: "About"
-permalink: about.md
 ---

-This is an about page describing everything about this awesome site.
+# This is an about page describing everything about this awesome site.

 Reasons:
 - AZURE